akr-38/investor-dashboard-scraping-and-storing/README.md

 python scripts/seed_categories.py
 ```

-This will populate the database with vehicle categories, as shown in this table:

 ### Step 6: Update the Scraper Configuration

 To ensure the scraper works correctly, you need to update a specific line of code in the `fetching_and_storing_csv.py` file with the correct element ID of the refresh button from the Vahan Dashboard.